PiCK

 National Assembly’s Political Affairs Committee diagnoses the ‘Bithumb incident’

-Shock from erroneous crediting of 620,000 ‘ghost bitcoins’
+Shock from erroneous payout of 620,000 ‘ghost bitcoins’

-On the 11th, the National Assembly’s Political Affairs Committee held a plenary meeting at the National Assembly building in Yeouido, Seoul, and received a work report from financial authorities regarding the “Bithumb incident.”
-Attendees included committee members as well as Bithumb CEO Lee Jae-won, Financial Supervisory Service Governor Lee Chan-jin, and Financial Services Commission Vice Chairman Kwon Dae-young.
+On the 11th, the National Assembly’s Political Affairs Committee held a plenary session at the National Assembly building in Yeouido, Seoul, and received a work report from financial authorities regarding the ‘Bithumb incident.’
+Attendees included committee lawmakers as well as Bithumb CEO Lee Jae-won, Financial Supervisory Service (FSS) Governor Lee Chan-jin, and Financial Services Commission (FSC) Vice Chair Kwon Dae-young.

-System shortcomings under the spotlight
+System shortcomings put on the chopping block

-In particular, lawmakers pointed out that Bithumb’s real-time balance-to-ledger reconciliation system is weaker than those of other exchanges.
-Kim said, “In Upbit’s case, I understand it operates a system that automatically matches the actual wallet holdings and the ledger amount every five minutes,” and asked, “By contrast, doesn’t Bithumb lack a properly established real-time reconciliation system, which led to bitcoins being paid out beyond actual holdings?”
+In particular, lawmakers pointed to Bithumb’s real-time balance-to-ledger reconciliation system as weaker than those of other exchanges.
+Kim said, "I understand Upbit operates a system that automatically matches actual wallet holdings and ledger quantities every five minutes," and asked, "But doesn’t Bithumb lack a properly established real-time reconciliation system, leading to bitcoin being paid out in excess of actual holdings?"

 "The Bithumb incident—financial authorities also bear responsibility"